 - Smart ICVI: http://www.smarticvi.com

-California accredited veterinarians have different options, depending on whether the CVI is for large or small animals.
+Accredited California veterinarians have different form options, depending on whether the CVI is needed for the movement of large or small animals.

-Large animals: CDFA can provide accredited veterinarians with a paper California CVI, or accredited veterinarians can contact an outside eCVI provider.
+Large animals: CDFA can provide Category II accredited veterinarians with paper CVIs (Form 77-010 for Livestock and Poultry), or accredited veterinarians can utilize eCVIs from one of the providers listed above.